-Before the railway explosion in 1800’s the property remained much it was when it was re-built after the family dispute in 1503.
-We know this as, if you visit BUCKLAND ABBEY, you will find a tithe map dated 1784 which shows The Harrabeer – a farm on the Buckland Abbey Estate.
-In 1850’s the railway came through Yelverton which brought people into the area who wanted larger properties so an construction extension was added to The Harrabeer which, in effect, over doubled its size making it into a very desirable residence.
+Before the railway explosion of the 1800s, Harrabeer remained much as it was when built in the 1680s.
+We know this because, at BUCKLAND ABBEY, there’s a tithe map from 1784 which shows ‘The Harrabeer’ – a farm on the Buckland Abbey Estate.
+In the 1850s the railway came through Yelverton, bringing people who wanted smart houses, so Harrabeer was extended, more than doubling its size.

 More recently, in 1975 the house was turned into a hotel and its land sold off over time for housing.
 In 2001 new owners Michael and Amanda transformed its dilapidated barn into self-catering apartments and restored the original inglenook fireplace and ceiling beams in the oldest part of the house.
 In May 2021 the house gained new custodians – Nicky and her parents, Ena and Louis, whose aim is to continue to provide boundless hospitality in a country house that’s part of South Devon’s history.